 A. Each interactive element (e.g. menu, hyperlink, button) and function (e.g. annotations) allows keyboard-only operation both with and without assistive technology.
-N/A Additio nal Information: В. Each interactive element conveys information to assistive technology regarding the element's name, type, and status (e.g. "Play, button, selected").
-N/A Additio nal Information: C. All instructions, prompts, and error messages necessary to complete forms are conveyed as text to assistive technology (or are rendered N/A by an application such as a browser, media player, or reader that offers this functionality).
-Additional Information:
+N/A Additio nal Information: No interactive elements found. В. Each interactive element conveys information to assistive technology regarding the element's name, type, and status (e.g. "Play, button, selected").
+N/A Additio nal Information: No interactive elements found.
+C. All instructions, prompts, and error messages necessary to complete forms are conveyed as text to assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
+N/A Additio nal Information: No interactive elements found.